GoogleCloudPlatform/community/tutorials/bigtable-memcached.md

 - `SQL queries: results`
 - `row prefix: array of encoded rows`

 When creating your cache, determine the setup based on your use case.
+Note that Bigtable rowkeys have a size limit of 4KB, whereas Memcached keys have a size limit of 250 bytes, so your rowkey could potentially be too large.

 ## Create Memcached instance